SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/index.rst

 * The tree rebuild frequency: ``rebuild_frequency``.

-Thqe tree rebuild frequency is an optional parameter defaulting to :math:`0.01`.
+The tree rebuild frequency is an optional parameter defaulting to :math:`0.01`.
 It is used to trigger the re-construction of the tree every time a fraction of the particles have been integrated (kicked) forward in time.